Lye vs No Lye Relaxers: A Comprehensive Guide

 When it comes to Lye vs No Lye Relaxers, in all honesty, I must point out that, like I mentioned earlier, my preference for relaxers is a lye relaxer after having a bad experience with a no-lye relaxer in my adult years, and suffered hair loss.

 To make a long story short and the no-lye relaxer side effects, I had my first touch, which I completed myself with ORS no lye box relaxer.
 When it was time for a retouch of the roots, I could not find this relaxer at stores close to me and tried a different brand (lusters smooth touch no lye box hair relaxer).
-My hair fell out when I would rinse out the relaxer with neutralizing shampoo, and it was just a nightmare.
-Now I am not sure why my hair fell out after this relaxer application, but I vowed never to use no lye again after all the hard work I put into growing my hair.

 Best Hair Relaxer Brands: